 What data breach procedures we have in place

 If a data breach is discovered either on our website or on a third-party app, we will disclose it to you via e-mail within 48 hours of our discovery.
 We will ask users to update usernames, passwords, or take other actions based on the details of the breach.

 What third parties we receive data from

 Stripe tells us if payments are processed, and reminds us to collect payment if a card is cancelled or expired.
-MailChimp tells us if they cannot deliver e-mail to you.
+MailChimp and HoneyBook tell us if they cannot deliver e-mail to you.
 Gravatar tells us if you are likely a spammer.
 Currently we do not receive any other data from any third parties.
 We are building this business organically…get it?!
 So we’ll never buy e-mail lists or do anything else like that.

 What automated decision making and/or profiling we do with user data

 Some automated decision-making happens on the website and in our e-mail due to our spam filters for blog comments and e-mail.
 The only automated profiling we do is making sure we charge the right sales taxes based on your delivery address.